J-Sanderson/100-days-of-code/log.md

 ### Day 29: July 11, 2017

+**Today's Progress**: While reading through You Don't Know JS' chapter on [https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch5.md](closures), I found some interesting details in the section regarding closures and loops.
+I think this might go some way toward explainaing some of the sequence display issues I had in the Simon game.
+Interesting reading.

+**Thoughts:** I'm over a quarter of the way done now and honestly I feel like it's going too fast!
+The end is going to come sooner than I thought.
+Maybe I'll try a round two afterwards...
+200 days of code?

+### Day 29: July 11, 2017

 **Today's Progress**: I had planned to work on the Simon game but couldn't get a chance to sit down with it, so I worked on the word counter challenge.
 Added a progress bar to track how far the user is through the challenge - it animates every time the user finishes a section.
 Also added a toggle to switch the bar on or off so the user can choose whether or not to see it.

 **Thoughts:** Maybe it was a good thing to take a break on the Simon game - I don't want to stop working on it, but sometimes you gotta step back.